safl/joe/joe/docs/source/index.rst

   # Run the example workflow, locally
   joe

-The :ref:`sec-quickstart` section is provided for the impatient reader.
 For a thorough description, the rest of the documentation is provided with the :ref:`sec-introduction` serving as the starting point.

 Contents: